molevol-ub/galeon/README.md

 | Scaffold_14804_HRSCAF_18385 | 51844347 | 51844998 |
 | Scaffold_14804_HRSCAF_18385 | 52310537 | 52311098 |

-**NOTE**: This format might be of use when there is some kind of problem related with the gene names format.
+**NOTE**: This format might be useful when there is some kind of problem related with the gene names format.
 Then, the user may run some tests to check whether the input gene family is organized in cluster.

 ### 2.2.
-Proteins and MSA files format
+Proteins or MSA file
 To compute the evolutionary distances, you will need to provide either the proteins of your gene family of interest or the corresponding MSA in FASTA format.

 - Input proteins FASTA and MSA format: **{FAMILYNAME}_fam.{FORMAT}**